Mary Wittenberg: Running

-While CEO of NYRR, Wittenberg spearheaded innovative programs to increase running's popularity as a spectator sport.
+While CEO of NYRR, Wittenberg spearheaded programs to increase running's popularity as a spectator sport.
 The NYRR has partnered with five other major marathons (London, Boston, Berlin, Chicago and Tokyo) to create the World Marathon Majors Series.
 Runners compete in these races to earn a cumulative standing, similar to NASCAR's Sprint Cup.

 NYRR also provides financial support for the USA Distance Project, which is composed of training groups throughout the country for post-collegiate distance runners.
 As of November 2009, the NYRR have donated $750,000 to the Distance Project in a three-year span.
 After Meb Keflezighi's victory and five other American men finishing in the top ten of the 2009 New York Marathon, Wittenberg was very optimistic about the future of U.S. men's distance running.
 She said "I think this is just the start of delivering on the day" and "this has been a long time coming."
 Wittenberg and NYRR's financial support efforts for U.S. distance running was also noted after Keflezighi's victory.
 NYRR is also a prominent supporter of National Running Day, which is dedicated to celebrate and promote the sport.

 Community

 Wittenberg expanded NYRR's presence in the community by providing running classes for various levels of runners, establishing running programs for children through the NYRR Foundation, and setting up an online coaching network.
 Wittenberg is also involved with programs to prevent childhood obesity, and was a guest of Michelle Obama's at the White House for the President's Task Force on Childhood Obesity.
 The New York Daily News wrote in an article, "Wittenberg is emphatic in her conviction that her job isn't just to put on top pro races, but to cultivate healthy living and be a force for good in the community."
-The many programs, events and races that the NYRR administers draws more than 300,000 yearly participants.
+NYRR events draw more than 300,000 yearly participants.